 I always love hearing from fans of my blog, but it can be a lot of work replying to everyone’s questions individually.
 I’ve been getting a lot of emails lately and the same topics come up often, hence the creation of this handy F.A.Q. page.

 I’ve written over 200 posts since starting this blog, so a lot of the answers will simply refer you to a post with a more thorough explanation.
-If you don’t see your question below, try the search box in the upper right corner of the screen.

 What is your height and weight?

 I am 5’11” and I weigh around 160 lbs.
 Like anyone else, my weight tends to fluctuate a bit, so that’s give or take 5 lbs.
 I don’t weigh myself very often though because I don’t really care what I weigh.
 What matters to me is how I feel and how I perform.

 Do you lift weights or just do calisthenics?

 My routine currently consists solely of bodyweight calisthenics, but I have lots of experience lifting weights.
 My three favorite lifts are squats, deadlifts and Turkish get-ups.

 If you’re so strong then why don’t you have bigger muscles?